ibexa/documentation-user/docs/personalization/filters.md

 the main navigation tree (for example, the most popular desks) or based on the brand (for example, the most popular IKEA products).

-Here are the examples of common representation dimensions of items beyond the site navigation:
+Here are the examples of common representation dimensions of items beyond the website navigation:

 |Business|Possible dimensions|
 |---|---|